c0rp-aubakirov/notify_after_command_executed/README.md

-This scrips is inspired by this [Q/A] (http://askubuntu.com/questions/611874/how-do-you-make-your-terminal-play-a-sound-or-offer-a-notification-when-it-has-f)
+notify_after_command_executed is inspired by this [Q/A] (http://askubuntu.com/questions/611874/how-do-you-make-your-terminal-play-a-sound-or-offer-a-notification-when-it-has-f)

-The purpose of this script is to notify about long-running terminal commands.
+The purpose of this scripts is to notify about finishing long-running terminal commands.

 This script is playing sound and showing notification after execution.

 Script is based on https://github.com/rcaloras/bash-preexec

 #### Should work on Debian and Ubuntu

+Script depends on

+	`pulseaudio-utils`	->	`sudo apt-get install pulseaudio-utils`
+	`libnotify-bin`	->	`sudo apt-get install libnotify-bin`

 ## Quick test